dlprisco/weather-inf/README.md

     }

 ### Run locally
-&nbsp; To run this project locally it is necessary to install all the necessary dependencies (please pay attention), some of which may be missing and you will have to install manually on your computer.
+&nbsp; To run this project locally it is necessary to install all the necessary dependencies, some of which may be missing and you will have to install manually on your computer.

 yarn: <br>